2023 / 2024

 g.
 Any contestant not complying with the standards outlined above, tournament officials have the right to refuse their application to compete, to deny a confirmed application to compete or to disqualify a contestant.

-10. BOAT OPERATION: Boat Captains must supply and drive the boats for their teams.
-To qualify as a boat captain, the person accompanying a team must be at least 19 years old.
-The Contestants / Student Anglers may operate the trolling motor.
+10. BOAT OPERATION: Boat Captains will supply and drive the boats for their teams.
+To qualify as a boat captain, the person accompanying a team must be at least 18 years old.
+The Contestants / Student Anglers may operate the trolling motor (if approved by the boat captain).
 Boat Captains may provide assistance, including information about locating and catching fish, and will be permitted to fish but all fish caught by the Boat Captains must be released and will in no way contribute to the team’s total weight.
-The only exception to this rule will be when a side pot is agreed to and entered into be the Boat Captains prior to the start of the tournament.
-The coach or captain may not fish for the student competitor.
-The student competitor must actively perform the entire fishing process including the casting, operating the lure, and reeling of the fish.
+The coaches or captains may not fish for a student competitor.
+The student competitor must actively perform the entire fishing process including the casting, retrieving the lure, and reeling in of the fish.
 The captain/coach may not hand the student a rod and reel that has a bait in the water.
 The use of mobile communication devices may only be used by the boat captains but not for the purposes of sharing fishing information during the tournament.

 12. PERMITTED FISHING METHODS: Fishing is defined as having a lure attached to a line and a rod and reel with the lure in the water.
 All bass must be caught alive in a conventional sporting manner by the student angler.
 Only artificial lures may be used, with the exception of pork trailers and biodegradable soft baits.
 Only ONE fishing rod per contestant may be used at a time.
 Trolling (defined as operating the combustion engine to extend a cast or lengthen a retrieve) as a method of fishing is strictly prohibited.
 All bass caught while sight-fishing must be hooked inside the mouth and immediately shown to your coach for verification.

 13. PERMITTED FISHING LOCATIONS AND BOUNDARIES: Teams may fish anywhere on tournament waters that is available to the public and accessible by boat, except areas designated as “off-limits,” “no boats,” “keep out,” “restricted,” “no trespassing” or “no fishing” (or similar language or markings intended to restrict public access) by tournament officials, local, state or federal officials, or within 50 yards of a contestant’s boat that was first anchored.
-An anchored boat is a boat held in a stable position by a line attached to a weight or by a Power-Pole or similar shallow water anchor with the trolling motor in the up position.
+An anchored boat is a boat held in a stable position by a line attached to a weight, using a Power-Pole or similar shallow water anchoring systems (spot Lock).
+Teams must also maintain a minimum of 25 yards distance between boats unless agreed upon by both parties.
 All fishing must be conducted from the boat.
 At no time may a contestant leave the boat to land a fish or to make the boat more accessible to fishing waters.
 The use of cables, ropes, chains or any type of block and tackle system to maneuver a boat into fishing waters is strictly prohibited and will result in disqualification from the tournament.
 Teams must leave and return to the check-in by boat.
 The boat must remain in the tournament waters during the tournament day.
 No tournament boat may be loaded on a trailer before their check-in except with the permission of the tournament director.
 In the event of equipment failure or emergency, there are three permitted methods of returning to the check-in: (1) by both contestants remaining in their boat and being towed by water, (2) by one contestant entering the boat of another team or (3) both contestants entering a rescue boat so designated by the tournament director.
 Under these three conditions the team’s catch may be counted without a penalty (except for late penalties or other penalties pertaining to other tournament rules).
 Teams that elect to return to the check-in by any other means than cited above will forfeit their day’s catch to that point in time of the tournament day.
 Any team returning to the check-in point will be eligible to restart and resume competition under the supervision of the tournament director or his designated tournament official.
 It is the sole responsibility of teams to locate the tournament director to request a restart.
 Teams must remain together at all times and within sight of their coach until check-in.
 The momentary condition of being out of sight of each other for restroom breaks is permitted.
 Violation of this rule may result in disqualification.

 14. CHECKPOINTS: There will be only one checkpoint for boat check in the morning and one check-in point in the weigh-in.
 Failure to go through boat check-in and checkout in the morning or failure to check in at the check-in point may result in disqualification.
 All fishing must cease upon check-in.